OSCE station description

 - To provide results for some tests.
 This only occurs at those stations where you are expected to order tests or investigations.
 Results are not given for all the tests or investigations that are ordered.
 Please note that ordering a certain laboratory investigation may be a correct procedure, even if no results are forthcoming.

-While it is always expected that you will interact directly with the standardized patient, physical examination stations also require that you briefly state what you are doing and report your findings to the physician examiner.
+While it is always expected that you will interact directly with the standardized patient, physical examination stations also require that you briefly state what you are doing and report your findings.
 A physician examiner cannot give you credit for observing the patient unless you state that you are observing the patient.
-If there are findings (for example, pallor), then report this to the examiner to indicate that you have noted it.
+If there are findings (for example, pallor), then report this to indicate that you have noted it.
 If you observe no positive findings, then you can just report “Normal”.
 A physician examiner is not allowed to assume, for example, that you are looking for pallor, inflammation, skin rashes, etc. Credit for findings (positive or negative) cannot be given unless you report what you found.

 In some administrations and stations, there may be observers or second examiners.
 These individuals are introduced as part of the quality assurance process and for ongoing assessment.